What are Negative Externalities?

 2. Traffic congestion

 When too many drivers use a road, they cause it to become congested, which means they incur longer driving times and frustrations to themselves and to other motorists as well.
-It forces other motorists to incur congestion costs for driving (such as longer waiting time and longer driving times) on the road as well.
+This forces other motorists to incur congestion costs for driving (such as longer longer driving times) on the road as well.
 A higher number of motorists driving in congested traffic also increases the likelihood of accidents involving other motorists and pedestrians.

 3. Noise pollution